rubenwgs/ibac/README.md

 ![Sphere](images/larger_network.png)

-We then trained the model for 400k iterations on different datasets to get the following results
+We then trained the model for 400k iterations to get the following results

 ![Description of GIF](images/cat_resized.gif)